netdata/netdata/libnetdata/dictionary/README.md

 - **Delete** an item from the dictionary (provided its `name`)
 - **Traverse** the list of items in the dictionary

 Dictionaries are **ordered**, meaning that the order they have been added is preserved while traversing them.
-The caller may reverse this order by passing the flag `DICTIONARY_FLAG_ADD_IN_FRONT` when creating the dictionary.
+The caller may reverse this order by passing the flag `DICT_OPTION_ADD_IN_FRONT` when creating the dictionary.

 Dictionaries guarantee **uniqueness** of all items added to them, meaning that only one item with a given name can exist in the dictionary at any given time.